VarunGaneshan/VSD_Intern_VM/README.md

 **Technology used: Sky130 technology**

->Through this Repo, I intend to document my weekly learnings & progress for this project and also contribute to the opensource community.
+>Through this Repo, I intend to document my weekly learnings & progress of this project and also contribute to the opensource community.

 >Reach out to me @ [LinkedIn](https://www.linkedin.com/in/varung-1x/)